cxr00/linker/README.md

 Player direction can be set with `player.turn_left()` and `player.turn_right()`.

-In order to animate the player, you must use `player.tick()`.
+In order to animate the player, you must use `player.update()`.
 It is programmed to play one animation frame every 5 ticks, which works well for an FPS of 60.
 If you use a lower or higher FPS, you can change `player.tick_rate` to whatever suits your purposes:

 ```python
 player.tick_rate = 6  # Slightly slower animation speed